Sustainability Accounting Standards Board (SASB) Index

 |

-TC-TL-520a.1 | Total amount of monetary losses as a result of legal proceedings associated with anti-competitive behavior regulations | For fiscal year 2022, AT&T had no material losses related to litigation or to non-appealable regulatory decisions involving anti-competitive behavior. |
+For fiscal year 2023, AT&T had no material losses related to litigation or to non-appealable regulatory decisions involving anti-competitive behavior. |

 TC-TL-520a.2 | Average actual sustained download speed of: